Top of the page

-Back pain has many possible causes.
-It is often related to problems with muscles and ligaments of the back.
+In most cases, there isn't a clear cause for back pain.
+It may be related to problems with muscles and ligaments of the back.
 It may also be related to problems with the nerves, discs, or bones of the back.
 Moving, lifting, standing, sitting, or sleeping in an awkward way can strain the back.
-Sometimes you don't notice the injury until later.
-Arthritis is another common cause of back pain.
+Arthritis is another cause of back pain.

 Although it may hurt a lot, back pain usually improves on its own within several weeks.
 Most people recover in 12 weeks or less.
-Using good home treatment and being careful not to stress your back can help you feel better sooner.
+Using self-care, such as ice or heat and light activity (like walking) may help you feel better sooner.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.